gpbl/react-day-picker/PULL_REQUEST_TEMPLATE.md

-Thanks for this pull request! _Please explain the intent of your changes.
-If they involve a lot of code, you may want to discuss this first on our [Gitter room](https://gitter.im/gpbl/react-day-picker)._
+Thanks for this pull request!

+Please explain the intent of your changes.
+If they involve a lot of code, you may want to discuss this first on our gitter room: https://gitter.im/gpbl/react-day-picker.